Holmleigh Park High School

 Holmleigh Park High School is a co-educational secondary school and sixth form with academy status in Tuffley, Gloucester, Gloucestershire, England.
 The number of pupils currently attending is approximately 1,152.
-Headteacher Patrick Farmbrough took over on 1 September 2019.
+Headteacher Dan Hudson took over in June 2023.

 History

 The school opened in 1971 as Beaufort School.
 It was later renamed Beaufort Community School.
-In September 2010, The Academy opened its new Sixth Form Centre and also became a member of The South Gloucester Learning Trust with four other local schools.
+In September 2010, The academy opened its new Sixth Form Centre and also became a member of The South Gloucester Learning Trust with four other local schools.
 In October 2013, the school converted to academy status, as part of the OUR Co-operative Academies Trust.

 In September 2019, the academy was rebranded and joined the Greenshaw Learning Trust, following several years of underperformance.
 A new Headteacher was appointed, and the school relaunched as Holmleigh Park High School, with a new uniform and new school rules.
 In particular, strict new rules have been introduced around uniform, behaviour and homework completion.
 The new headteacher is Patrick Farmbrough who started on 1 September 2019.